 The Master District Contract between the District and the Master District provides that, as partial consideration for the District allowing the Master District to provide retail water and wastewater service to retail customers inside the District's boundaries, the Master District will pay the District's administrative expenses to manage the District pursuant to a budget process outlined below.
-The Master District Contracts between the other Participant Districts and the Master District will submit annually a budget for its administrative expenses to the Master District or review and approval by the Master District.
+The Master District Contracts between the other Participant Districts and the Master Districts have similar provisions regarding those other Participant Districts.
+The Master District Contract provides that the District will submit annually a budget for its administrative expenses to the Master District for review and approval by the Master District.
 Once approved, all such expenses will be paid by the Master District.
 The District's budget must be approved by the Master District if it is no more than 10% higher than the average of the annual budgets of the Participant Districts Nos.
 2-11.
 To date, the District's annual budgets have all been approved by the Master District.

 The Master District Contract also provides that the Master District will pay its own operation and administrative expenses and the approved administrative expenses of the Participant Districts from the revenues from the Master District's water and wastewater system.
-If the Master District's water and wastewater system revenues are insufficient to pay all of those costs, the resulting deficit will be paid by all Participant Districts (including the Master District) from the proceeds of an annual ad valorem contract tax levied by each Participant District on all taxable property within its boundaries in an amount sufficient to pay each Participant District's pro rata share of the deficit.
-A Participant District's pro rata share of the deficit each year is determined by multiplying the deficit by a fraction, the numerator of which is the Participant District's taxable assessed valuation for the year and the denominator of which is the total of the taxable assessed valuations in all the Participant Districts (including the Master District).
+If the Master District's water and wastewater system revenues are insufficient to pay all of those costs, the resulting deficit will be paid by all Participant Districts (including the Master District) from the proceeds of an annual ad valorem contract tax levied by each Participant District on all taxable property within its boundaries in an amount sufficient to pay each Participant District's pro rata share of the deficit each year is determined by multiplying the deficit by a fraction, the numerator of which is the Participant District's taxable assessed valuation for the year and the denominator of which is the total of the taxable assessed valuations in all the Participant Districts (including the Master District).
 See "THE SYSTEM - The Master District Contract."

-For the 2021 fiscal year, the District paid its pro rata share of the Master District's budgeted operating deficit from the \$0.29/\$100 assessed value contract tax levied by the District on September 9, 2021.
+For the 2022 fiscal year, the District has paid its pro rata share of the Master District's budgeted operating deficit from the \$0.29/\$100 assessed value contract tax levied by the District on September 8, 2022.
+The District expects to levy a contract tax in September 2023 to pay its pro rata share of the Master District's budgeted operating deficit, if any.